 - Enjoy the breeze and the characteristic smell of the sea.

 - Take walks in the area and enjoy the views of the cliffs.

-- Visit Des Garroveret Towers, one of the 4 towers used as defense and surveillance against pirate attacks.
+- Visit Des Garroveret Tower, one of the 4 towers used as defense and surveillance against pirate attacks.